Non-unique weak solutions in Leray-Hopf class of the 3D Hall-MHD system: Non-uniqueness of the Hall MHD system

-With $v_{q+1}=B_{q+1}-B_q$ and $w_{q+1}=J_{q+1}-J_q$ constructed as in Section \ref{sec-hall} and $u_{q+1}$ obtained in Section \ref{sec-nse-q}, we operate the convex integration method on the $J_{q+1}$ equation in (\ref{hmhd-q}).
+With $v^s_{q+1}=B_{q+1}-B_q$ and $w^s_{q+1}=J_{q+1}-J_q$ constructed following the same line of Section \ref{sec-hall} and $u_{q+1}$ obtained in Section \ref{sec-nse-q}, we proceed to derive the stress tensor $R_{q+1}^s$ satisfying the equation of $J_{q+1}$ in (\ref{hmhd-q}) at the level $q+1$.
 Compared to the $J_q$ equation in (\ref{eq-div-q}), there is one extra term $\nabla\times\nabla\times (B_q\times u_q)$ in the $J_q$ equation of (\ref{hmhd-q}).
-Thus, $R_{q+1}^s$ will be different from $R_{q+1}$ due to the interaction of this extra nonlinear term.
-In fact, taking the subtraction of the $J_{q+1}$ equation and $J_q$ equation in (\ref{hmhd-q}), it is not hard to see
+Thus, $R_{q+1}^s$ will be different from $R_{q+1}$ mainly due to the interaction of this extra nonlinear term.
+In the following, we will show that: \begin{Lemma} Let $v^s_{q+1}=B_{q+1}-B_q$ and $w^s_{q+1}=J_{q+1}-J_q$ be the increments appropriately constructed similarly as in Section \ref{sec-hall}, which depend on $R^s_q$.
+Let $u_{q+1}$ be the new velocity obtained in Subsection \ref{sec-nse-q}.
+We choose the symmetric traceless stress tensor $R_{q+1}^s$ such that